It’s bad. How bad? Here is the newly updated Part VI of “Economic Growth Since World War II“.

 In short, if you are 16 years of age and older, not confined to an institution or on active duty in the armed forces, but have not recently made specific efforts to find employment, you are not (officially) a member of the labor force.
 And if you are not (officially) a member of the labor force because you have given up looking for work, you are not (officially) unemployed — according to the BLS.
 Of course, you are really unemployed, but your unemployment is well disguised by the BLS’s contorted definition of unemployment.

-What has happened is this: Since the first four months of 2000, when the labor-force participation rate peaked at 67.3 percent, it has declined to 62.7 percent:
+What has happened is this: Since the first four months of 2000, when the labor-force participation rate peaked at 67.3 percent, it declined to 62.3 percent in 2015 before rising to 63.4 percent just before the pandemic wreaked havoc on the economy.
+Then, the participation rate dropped to 60.2 percent before recovering to 61.7 percent in April 2021:

-Why the decline, which had came to a halt during G.W.
-Bush’s second term but resumed in late 2008?
-The slowdown of 2000 (coincident with the bursting of the dot-com bubble) and the shock of 9/11 can account for the decline from 2000 to 2004, as workers chose to withdraw from the labor force when faced with dimmer employment prospects.
+The decline that began in 2000 came to a halt in 2005, but resumed in late 2008.
+The economic slowdown in 2001 (which followed the bursting of the dot-com bubble) can account for the decline through 2005, as workers chose to withdraw from the labor force when faced with dimmer employment prospects.
 But what about the sharper decline that began near the end of Bush’s second term?

-There we see not only the demoralizing effects of the Great Recession but also the lure of incentives to refrain from work, namely, extended unemployment benefits, the relaxation of welfare rules, the aggressive distribution of food stamps, and “free” healthcare” for an expanded Medicaid enrollment base and 20-somethings who live in their parents’ basements.* Need I add that both the prolongation of the Great Recession and the enticements to refrain from work are Obama’s doing?
-(That’s on the supply side.
-On the demand side, of course, there are the phony and even negative effects of “stimulus” spending, the chilling effects of regime uncertainty, which has persisted beyond the official end of the Great Recession, and the expansion of government spending.)
+There we see not only the demoralizing effects of the Great Recession but also the growing allure of incentives to refrain from work, namely, disability payments, extended unemployment benefits, the relaxation of welfare rules, the aggressive distribution of food stamps, and “free” healthcare” for an expanded Medicaid enrollment base and 20-somethings who live in their parents’ basements*.
+That’s on the supply side.
+On the demand side, there are the phony and even negative effects of “stimulus” spending; the chilling effects of regime uncertainty, persisted beyond the official end of the Great Recession; and the expansion of government spending and regulation (e.g., Dodd-Frank), as discussed in Part III.

 * Contrary to some speculation, the labor-force participation rate is not declining because older workers are retiring earlier.
-The participation rate among workers 55 and older rose steadily from 1994 to 2014.
+The participation rate among workers 55 and older rose between 2002 and 2012.
 The decline is concentrated among workers under the age of 55, and especially workers in the 16-24 age bracket.
 (See this table at BLS.gov.)
 Why?
 My conjecture: The Great Recession caused a shakeout of marginal (low-skill) workers, many of whom simply dropped out of the labor market.
 And it became easier for them to drop out because, under Obamacare, many of them became eligible for Medicaid and many others enjoy prolonged coverage (until age 26) under their parents’ health plans.
+For more on this point, see Salim Furth’s “In the Obama Economy, a Decline in Teen Workers” (The Daily Signal, April 11, 2015), and Stephen Moore’s “Why Are So Many Employers Unable to Fill Jobs?”
+(The Daily Signal, April 6, 2015).
+On the general issue of declining participation among males aged 25-54, see Timothy Taylor’s “Why Are Men Detaching from the Labor Force?“, (The Conversible Economist, January 16, 2020), and follow the links therein.
+See also Scott Winship’s “Declining Prime-Age Male Labor Force Participation” (The Bridge, Mercatus Center, September 26, 2017).